 Cystic Fibrosis is a complicated, multi-organ disease with a plethora of functional defects, although most of the morbidity and mortality associated with CF results from the progressive loss of lung function.
 CF lung disease is due to chronic inflammation, persistent infection, impaired mucociliary clearance, and susceptibility to damage from oxidative stress.

-CF patients are living longer, fuller lives, thanks to the continued development of therapies that target the symptoms associated with progressive lung disease, although this a profound burden that encompasses hours of daily treatment.
+CF patients are living longer, fuller lives, thanks to the continued development of therapies that target the symptoms associated with progressive lung disease.
 Quality of life decreases dramatically as lung function declines due to irreversible damage.
 As patients age, other organ systems also show defects in function.
+Hence, there is no time to waste in developing new understanding of this multifaceted disease, in order to generate new ideas and new therapeutics that will have positive impact.

 Ellen Bailey